yyogo/polyrhythms/README.md

-# Polyrhythm Trainer
+# Polyrhythm Playground

-An interactive web application for practicing and exploring polyrhythms.
+An interactive web application for exploring polyrhythms.
 Try out different rhythm combinations and improve your understanding of complex rhythmic patterns.

 ## Features

 - Up to 5 simultaneous rhythms